Rhode Island: Legislation and taxes

-Rhode Island is one of 21 states that have abolished capital punishment; it was second do so, just after Michigan, and carried out its last execution in the 1840s.
+Rhode Island is one of 21 states that have abolished capital punishment; it was second to do so, just after Michigan, and carried out its last execution in the 1840s.
 Rhode Island was the second to last state to make prostitution illegal.
 Until November 2009 Rhode Island law made prostitution legal provided it took place indoors.
 In a 2009 study Rhode Island was listed as the 9th safest state in the country.

 In 2011, Rhode Island became the third state in the United States to pass legislation to allow the use of medical marijuana.
 On May 25, 2022, Rhode Island fully legalized recreational use of marijuana, becoming the nineteenth state to do so.
 Additionally, the Rhode Island General Assembly passed legislation that allowed civil unions which Governor Lincoln Chafee signed into law on July 2, 2011.
 Rhode Island became the eighth state to fully recognize either same-sex marriage or civil unions.
 Same-sex marriage became legal on May 2, 2013, and took effect August 1.

 Rhode Island has some of the highest taxes in the country, particularly its property taxes, ranking seventh in local and state taxes, and sixth in real estate taxes.